8×22mm Nambu

 The 8×22mm Nambu is a rimless, bottleneck handgun cartridge introduced in Imperial Japan in 1904, used in the Type 100 submachine gun, Nambu pistols (Type A, the Type B and Type 14) and the Nambu Type 94 pistol.
-The 8×22mm round was used during the Pacific War and Second Sino-Japanese War.
+The 8×22mm Nambu cartridge was used in both the Pacific War and Second Sino-Japanese War.

 Origins

 Towards the end of the 19th century, certain semi-automatic pistol designs began to see production, such as the Borchardt C-93 and Mauser C96.
 Japan, in the midst of the Meiji Restoration, was keen to not fall behind when it came to military technology, and devised a replacement for their Type 26 revolver.
 By 1902, the first Nambu pistol was developed, which was chambered in 8×22mm Nambu.
 Initially produced for Japanese army and naval officers' private purchase, the 8×22mm Nambu was not officially adopted until 1926 when it was designated as the Type 14 pistol cartridge.